LadySageX86/SCGSM-RE/README.md

 There must be only one key/value pair per line, and there must be no spaces between the parameters and pipe.

 ## Changes from original version
+Project renamed to avoid conflicts with another SCFS.

-In the original C++ implementation of *SCGSM*, there was a function called `sc::FS::parse()` that would read the *.scgs* file line by line and split it into separate strings.
+In the original C++ implementation of *SCGSM*, there was a function called `sc::GSM::parse()` that would read the *.scgs* file line by line and split it into separate strings.
 This function was unnecessary in the Rust Edition and all that functionality has been condensed into the `SCGSM::load_flags()` function instead.

 Originally *.scgs* files would end with the line "ENDFLAGS", however this was decided to be redundant and thus removed from this version of the specification.